janachatterjee/G3.github.io/README.md

 Use a bootstrap theme to customize your website.
 You may use a tool like Bootswatch.
 Make it look snazzy, give it some attitude.
 If using this, be sure you also meet all of the requirements listed above.
 Add extra visualizations!
 The more comparisons the better, right?
 Use meaningful glyphicons next to links in the header.
 Have visualization navigation on every visualizations page with an active state.
-See the screenshots below.

-Screenshots
-This section contains screenshots of each page that must be built, at varying screen widths.
-These are a guide; you can meet the requirements without having the pages look exactly like the below images.

-Landing page
-Large screen:

-Small screen:

-￼

-Comparisons page
-Large screen:

-Small screen:

-Data page
-Large screen:

-Small screen:

-Visualization pages
-You'll build four of these, one for each visualization.
-Here's an example of one:
-Large screen:

-Small screen:

-Navigation menu
-Large screen:

-Small screen: